Where 15 Of The Most Famous Companies Were Founded

 Place started the business: In the living room

-LinkedIn was officially founded in 2003.
-The site was launched on May 5th (affectionately referred to by employees as “Cinco de LinkedIn”) when the five founders invited about 350 of their most important contacts to join.
-At the end of the first month in operation, LinkedIn had a total of 4,500 members in the network.
-LinkedIn’s first “real” office was on Shoreline Road in Mountain View.
+In 2003, LinkedIn wasย founded and launched on May 5th,ย whichย was playfully referred to as “Cinco de LinkedIn” by the employees.ย The founders invited around 350 of their most significant contacts to join the site.
+Within the first month of operation, LinkedIn had already gained 4,500 members in the network.ย

 Where Linkedin.com Was Started